-Ten years of full-time travel have taught us all sorts of lessons, but one of the first ones we learned remains the most important: pack light.
+Ten years of full-time travel (fifteen years now!) have taught us all sorts of lessons, but one of the first ones we learned remains the most important: pack light.
 It can be a challenge to reduce your luggage to carry-on size, but it’s the single best thing you can do to improve your travel experience.

 People are often impressed by the fact that Craig and I travel full-time with just carry-on sized bags, but the benefits far outweigh the disadvantages.
 They include: